tmiliant/Path-Signatures-In-Machine-Learning/README.md

 # Path signatures in machine learning, especially used in time series classification and prediction.
+My repository is given for reference at https://paperswithcode.com/paper/a-primer-on-the-signature-method-in-machine.

 ## Path signature

 I use a pure mathematics tool called the "path signature" to build features for machine learning.

-There are plenty of resources for understanding this topic, here is the best one I know so far: https://arxiv.org/abs/1603.03788 .
+There are plenty of resources for understanding this topic, here is the best one I know so far: https://arxiv.org/abs/1603.03788.

 Essentially, one can summarize a path using a vector of numbers.
 This vector is infinite, and under some easy-to-satisfy conditions, it uniquely determines the path.
 As computers cannot store infinity, we can truncate this vector empirically to decide how much of it we should keep in our data science use-cases.